AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 This enables the External Enrollment link.
 A welcome email is automatically be sent to the partner.
 You can also copy the link and share with them by clicking the Copy URL icon (), or you can resend the welcome email to the partner organization by clicking the Mail icon ().

-The partner manager can share the link with the employees who must take the training in Prime.
-When they click the link, they can self-enroll themselves after filling out some details to create their profile on Prime.
+The partner manager can share the link with the employees who must take the training in PrLearning Managerime.
+When they click the link, they can self-enroll themselves after filling out some details to create their profile on Learning Manager.
 These users will not appear on the Learners tab along with the internal employees.
 You can see their names under the **External Learners** tab.

 ## Pause an external profile {#pause}